 Carol Sader, a lay member of the Commission from Prairie Village, received her B.A. from Barnard College in 1957.
 She also attended Chicago-Kent College of Law and the University of Cincinnati College of Law.
 Ms. Sader taught school and served as a legal editor before running for elective office.
 She served as a Kansas State Representative for the 22nd Legislative District from 1987-1994 and ran for Lieutenant Governor of Kansas in 1994.
 During her legislative tenure, she served as chair and vice-chair of several committees.
-She currently serves on the Kansas Insurance Commissioner's Advisory Committee on Health Care.
-Ms. Sader's current community service includes: The Mainstream Coalition (Vice-Chairman), Johnson County Charter Commission, Johnson County Foundation on Aging (Vice President), Kansas Appleseed Foundation Board, Coalition for Positive Family Relationships Advisory Board, Johnson County Arts and Humanities Council Advisory Board, League of Women Voters, Health Partnership of Johnson County Advisory Council, and the Johnson County Community College Foundation Executive Board.
-Ms. Sader's prior public and community service include serving as an elected trustee and Chair of the Board of Trustees of Johnson County Community College and President of the Johnson County League of Women Voters.
-Among her many awards are a distinguished public service award from the United Community Services of Johnson County (1993), HALLPAC Kansas Public Service Award (1993), Who's Who in American Women (1991-2000), and Who's Who In America (1994-2000).
+She currently serves on the Kansas Racing and Gaming Commission and the Kansas Board of Healing Arts.
+Ms. Sader's current community service includes: The Mainstream Coalition Board; Foundation on Aging (President); Midwest Center for Holocaust Education Board; Jewish Community Relations Board; Shepherd Center Advisory Board; Volunteer Center of Johnson County Advisory Board; United Community Services of Johnson County Council of Advisors; Johnson County Arts and Humanities Council Advisory Board; League of Women Voters; and the Johnson County Community College Foundation Board.
+Ms. Sader's prior public and community service include serving as an elected trustee and Chair of the Board of Trustees of Johnson County Community College; President of the Johnson County League of Women Voters; and Vice-Chair of Kansas Advocates for Better Care.
+Among her many awards are a distinguished public service award from the United Community Services of Johnson County (1993); Pillar Award, Greater Kansas City Women's Political Caucus (2003); Stand-up Speak Out Award; the Mainstream Coalition (2003); Who's Who in American Women (1991-2004), and Who's Who In America (1994-2004).
 Ms. Sader was appointed a member of the Commission in June 1995.